14thchief/chief-collector/README.md

 # chief-collector
 MVP application is built in the node JS environment with the express library.
 It collects emails via a form and stores them in a postgres database which is operated by sequelize ORM
+### Authentication
-### User Authentication, admin authentication with login/sign-up is being checked with the passport.js package
+User and Admin authentication with login/sign-up is being checked with the passport.js package
+### Styling
-### Styling: Minimal styling with bootstrap
+Minimal styling with bootstrap